- Response adapted for short-term, physical emergencies

 Cardiovascular diseases

-- Stress causes through blood vessel damage: Status & Heart Disease
+- Stress causes blood vessel damage: Status & Heart Disease

 - Fatal heart attack: acute shock, threat, grief, recovery, triumph, pleasure